 Smaller financial institutions carry a heavy burden keeping pace with anti-fraud and anti-money laundering (AML) regulations.
 To help with these challenges, SAS and Jack Henry & Associates have partnered to offer a cloud-based solution specifically for smaller enterprises.

-One size never fits all, but a dynamic segmentation strategy does
+One size never fits all; a dynamic segmentation strategy does

 A typical AML transaction monitoring program has scenarios that monitor the customers and accounts that pose the most risk to the institution; but this one-size-fits-all methodology isn’t very effective.
 Customers transact differently based on many factors - so how do you incorporate that into your program?